SNAP Benefits in Oregon: How to Apply and Qualify

 EBT Deposit Schedule in Oregon

 In Oregon, SNAP benefits are deposited between the 1st and 9th of each month.
-Your specific payment date is determined by the last digit of your Social Security number, which helps you plan your grocery budget.
+Your specific payment date is determined by the last digit of your Social Security number, which helps you plan your monthly grocery budget.

-See Oregon EBT deposit schedule for 2025
+See Oregon EBT deposit schedule 2026

 How to Check Your EBT Card Balance